Former Sacramento Sheriff's Deputy Shauna Bishop Gets Jail Time For Having Sex With 16-Year-Old

 RELATED: Documents Reveal Disturbing Details Of Sacramento County Sheriff Deputy Shauna Bishop’s Alleged Sex With Teen

 On Wednesday, Bishop was sentenced to one year in county jail, five years of probation, and she must register as a sex offender.
-She was also ordered to serve 180 days on work projects when she’s released.
+She was ordered to serve 180 days on work projects when she’s released.
+She can’t have contact with the teen or his family, no alcohol use, and no pornography use for five years.
+She was also ordered not to have any contact with children under 18 unless approved by the courts.
+Any violation of those orders would result in three years behind bars.

 The five-year veteran resigned from the department in August 2019 after she was arrested.
 She had most recently worked as a patrol deputy at the north station.